What Is Project Success? Definition, Challenges and Practical Tips

 Tip: Keep updating your stakeholder map in the course of the project and adapt it to changed framework conditions if necessary.

-A target circle can serve as an ideal tool for joined discussion.
+A target circle can serve as an ideal tool for joint discussion.
 It consists of four quadrants:

 • What is the higher-level goal?
 What is to be achieved?